Plantlyfe/HOMELAB-/README.md

 ---

 ### **Cisco Switch Configuration**
-- Accessed the CLI via PuTTY using a Console Connection to Personal laptop.
+- Accessed the CLI via PuTTY using a Console Connection.
-- Router came in preconfigured with unknown password.
-Rebooted to enter rommon mode
 - Static IP address for configuration.
 - VLAN assignments for different roles: Server, Client, Access Point, & Management
 - Trunk ports configured between SW1 and R1 connection as well as Proxmox and SW1 Connections.